PolideaInternal/beam/website/CONTRIBUTE.md

 {{< language-switchers java py go >}}
 ```

+The purpose is to switch languages of codeblocks.

 ### Code highlighting

 To be consistent, please prefer to use `{{< highlight >}}` syntax instead of ` ``` `, for code-blocks or syntax-highlighters.